Maia-Cochran/rock-paper-scissors/README.md

 ## Deployed Page
 - Vist the webpage [here](https://maia-cochran.github.io/rock-paper-scissors-final-solo/).
-* Please note that the styling choices published to this repo are no longer reflected identically in the above demo nor the deployed link below.
+* Please note that CSS has been altered since the creation of the above deployed link.
-* CSS of this repository will differ slightly from what is published above and below due to further tinkering.
-* Code written to provide the page's functionality, naming conventions, etc. remain the same.
+* However, the code written to provide the page's functionality, naming conventions, etc. remain the same.

 ### Sources
 - MDN